PyRope-E-Assessment/pyrope/docs/feedback.rst

 ========

 Feedback based on the learner's answers can be provided via the :py:meth:`feedback` method.
-Note that it depends on the :ref:`Configuration`, whether the feedback is shown to the user or not.
+Note that it depends on the :ref:`configuration <configuration>`, whether the feedback is shown to the user or not.

 .. code:: python